ddc-java-17/teamle-Tarlet1/docs/user-interface.md

 ## Navigation

-The main navigation in my app comes from a Overflow menu.
+The main navigation in the app comes from a Overflow menu.
 There is also a floating action button to navigate you to the scores screen.

 {% include wireframe.md %}